benjick/docker-usenet/README.md

 # Usenet in Docker

-Create a usenet downloader setup easily with the power of Docker.
+Create a usenet downloader and torrent node setup easily with the power of Docker.
 All built on Alpine.

 ## Todo

 * Headphones
 * LazyLibrarian
 * Media storage/mounting
-* Torrents?

 ## Usage